gradescope/autograder_samples/python/README.md

 ## Dependencies (for tests)

 - Python 2.7+/3+
-- [gradescope-utils](https://github.com/gradescope/gradescope-utils) provides annotations for setting point values for tests, and running tests with a JSON output.
+- [gradescope-utils](https://github.com/gradescope/gradescope-utils) provides decorators for setting point values for tests, and running tests with a JSON output.
 [See the Github repository](https://github.com/gradescope/gradescope-utils) for more on what you can do with it, or you can look at the example tests in this project for some usage examples.
 - subprocess32 is a convenient backport of Python 3.2's subprocess module.
 Used in one of the tests to communicate with an instance of the REPL to verify that it responds to input correctly.

 ### Python 3